ontoportal/documentation/docs/_steps/allegrograph_configuration.md

   <figcaption>SSH tunnel to AllegroGraph</figcaption>
 </figure>

-Next, on your host OS, open your favorite browser and navigate to:
+Next, on your host OS, open a browser and navigate to:

 http://localhost:10035